Mattesons in the USA

 In 1675, King Phillip's War, named for the Wampanoag leader Metacom (also known as King Philip) broke out in the town of Swansea in western Plymouth Colony.
 Hostilities quickly spread north and west, soon threatening much of New England.
 The war ended in 1676 when Philip was killed by a Wampanoag soldier in Captain Benjamin Church's force.

-After the King Phillip's War Henry then moved to East Greenwich.
 Incorporated in 1677, East Greenwich, or Green Town, was named after Greenwich County of Kent, England.
 It was renamed Dedford in 1688, but quickly reverted to the original title in 1689.
+The original tract of land consisted of 5000 acres.
+Of that, 500 acres was set aside near the sea for the formation of a town.
+This land was divided into 50 house lots.
+The remaining 4500 acres was divided into 50 great divisions.

 In 1685 Henry served as a Deputy to the General Assembly.

-thomasmatteson1742-1809sm.jpg Deacon Thomas Matteson, a descendant of Henry Matteson, b.
+Deacon Thomas Matteson, a descendant of Henry Matteson, b.
 1742 d.
-1809, who lived in South Shaftsbury, VT and is buried in Grandview Cemetery, North Bennington, VT. had his tombstone inscribed that he was a 'fourth generation from the Danish nation.'
-Adding support to the belief that Henry was originally from Denmark.
+1809, who lived in South Shaftsbury, Vermont and is buried in Grandview Cemetery, North Bennington, Vermont. had his tombstone inscribed that he was a 'fourth generation from the Danish nation.' |

 The Matteson family of Rhode Island is of Danish origin, and was established in Rhode Island in the year 1678, by Henry Matteson, who was born in Denmark, in October, 1646, and died about 1690.
 He was of Prudence Island, and removed from there to East Greenwich, R. I. No relationship has been traced between Henry Matteson and Francis Matteson, who on June 2, 1657, were granted accommodations with a house lot at the further end of Ship Cove, in Providence.
 Henry Matteson was the progenitor of the well-known Rhode Island families of the name, and it is to him that Mrs. E. Ellen (Matteson) Spencer traces her lineage.